2012 Washington Initiative 1240: Support and Opposition

 and Referendum 55 in 2004.
 Each of these proposals was brought forward by a few wealthy individuals and actively opposed by public school teachers, administrators and parent groups.
-Republican gubernatorial candidate Rob McKenna supports the measure, with democratic opponent Jay Inslee opposed.
+Republican gubernatorial candidate Rob McKenna supported the measure, while Democratic opponent Jay Inslee opposed it.
 As per RCW 42.17A on "campaign disclosure and contribution," the Washington state Public Disclosure Commission posts campaign information online, including committee and donor information for referendums and initiatives As of August, 2012, PDC records show proponents of I-1240 with a nearly 50:1 fundraising advantage.

 Statements for and against each ballot measure are available online as part of the official online voter's guide.

 Support

 The registered sponsor for the initiative was the League of Education Voters.
 I-1240 campaign was funded partly by a "handful" of Puget Sound area billionaires, including Bill Gates, Paul Allen and the parents of Jeff Bezos.

 Alice Walton was also among the top five contributors.

 The measure was also endorsed by Stand for Children.